JoseLuisMartins/SDIS-FEUP/README.md

 <ChunkNo>
 This field together with the FileId specifies a chunk in the file.
 The chunk numbers are integers and should be assigned sequentially starting at 0.
 It is encoded as a sequence of ASCII characters corresponding to the decimal representation of that number, with the most significant digit first.
 The length of this field is variable, but should not be larger than 6 chars.
 Therefore, each file can have at most one million chunks.
 Given that each chunk is 64 KByte, this limits the size of the files to backup to 64 GByte.
 <ReplicationDeg>
-This field contains the desired replication degree of the chunk.
-This is a digit, thus allowing a replication degree of up to 9.
+This field contains the desired desiredReplication degree of the chunk.
+This is a digit, thus allowing a desiredReplication degree of up to 9.
 It takes one byte, which is the ASCII code of that digit.
 Body

 When present, the body contains the data of a file chunk.
 The length of the body is variable.
 As stated above, if it is smaller than the maximum chunk size, 64KByte, it is the last chunk in a file.
 The protocol does not interpret the contents of the Body.
 For the protocol its value is just a byte sequence.

 3.2 Chunk backup subprotocol

 To backup a chunk, the initiator-peer sends to the MDB multicast data channel a message whose body is the contents of that chunk.
-This message includes also the sender and the chunk ids and the desired replication degree:
+This message includes also the sender and the chunk ids and the desired desiredReplication degree:

 PUTCHUNK <Version> <SenderId> <FileId> <ChunkNo> <ReplicationDeg> <CRLF><CRLF><Body>